Cookies help us deliver our services.

 Biography

-Initially active from 1986 as G1ULA and then later as G0NGL when I passed the dreaded morse test, though to this day I have never used cw.
-This may change now I've built a QRP Pixie rig - just need to work out how to run it from the pc!
+I was initially active from 1986 as G1ULA and became G0NGL some time after I passed the dreaded morse test, though to this day I have never used cw.

-Was always interested in digital modes rather than voice, which in the 80's meant running a packet bbs and node (GB7NWP on 2m/70cm/23cm) as well as a few other tcp/ip bits and bobs.
+I was always interested in digital modes, which in the 1980s meant running an AX25 packet bbs and node (G0NWP/GB7NWP on 2m/70cm/23cm) as well as a few other tcp/ip bits and bobs.
 Closed down the bbs around 1994 after moving to a QTH that didn't really provide the coverage needed.
 Disappeared from the airwaves entirely in 1995 after the birth of my second child, though I kept an interest in all things radio, computer and electronic.

 If anyone remembers me from the NWPUG days, get in touch!